Hezbollah allies gain in Lebanon vote, underscoring Iran sway

 The election was held under a complex new law that redrew constituency boundaries and changed the electoral system from winner-takes-all to a proportional one.
 The official results were not declared on Monday morning as expected, and there was no new announcement of when they might be announced.

-The staunchly anti-Hezbollah Lebanese Forces, a Christian party, however emerged as a big winner, nearly doubling its MPs to at least 15 from eight, according to the initial indications.
+But initial indications showed the staunchly anti-Hezbollah Lebanese Forces, a Christian party, emerging as a big winner, nearly doubling its lawmakers to at least 15 from eight.

 Hezbollah, along with allied groups and individuals, secured at least 67 seats, according to a Reuters calculation based on preliminary results for nearly all the seats obtained from politicians and campaigns and reported in Lebanese media.

 Seats in the Lebanese parliament are divided according to a strict sectarian quota.
-The number of Hezbollah MPs was the same or little changed at around 13, but candidates backed by the group or allied to it made significant gains.
+The number of Hezbollah lawmakers was the same or little changed at around 13, but candidates backed by the group or allied to it made significant gains.

 Hezbollah-backed Sunnis did well in Beirut, Tripoli and Sidon, strongholds of Hariri’s Future Movement, the preliminary results showed.
 The pro-Hezbollah al-Akhbar newspaper declared the election a “slap” for Hariri on its front page.

-Hezbollah-backed winners include Jamil al-Sayyed, a retired Shi’ite general and former Lebanese intelligence chief who is a close friend of Assad.
+Hezbollah-backed winners include Jamil al-Sayyed, a retired Shi’ite general and former Lebanese intelligence chief who is a close friend of Syria’s Assad.

 Sayyed was one of the most powerful men in Lebanon in the 15 years of Syrian domination that followed the 1975-90 civil war.